 Texas leads the nation in fatal dog bites.
 From 2005-2019, there have been 62 Texans lost their life as a result of dog bites.
 Pit bulls were responsible for 76% of the total recorded deaths.
 The second most lethal dog breed, rottweilers, accounted for 15%.

-Since the burden of proof lies on the victim, the need for experienced dog bite lawyers is critical to get compensation for your injury.
+Since the burden of proof lies on the victim, the need for experienced dog bite lawyer is critical to get compensation for your injury.
 You need to proof that the dog owner is negligent.
 These cases are complicated and emotional.
 Our firm specializes in personal injury and will fight aggressively for your rights and the compensation you deserve.

 Our Animal Bite Lawyers Take Your Dog Bite Injury Case Serious

 First and foremost, you should seek medical attention if you have bitten by an animal, even if you think the bite is minor.
 There should be testing and necessary medical treatment.
 Best case scenario, the dog owner will be present to provide information about the attacking dog.
 If not, you must try to locate the owner.
 For your case, you will need: